 It is not uncommon for people to begin with a very high level of care and then transition into a lower level.
 We are focused on meeting our clients’ needs because we want them to be successful.

 We have two office locations to make getting treatment much more convenient for our clients.
-We are located in Boise and in Nampa.
+We are located in Boise.

 Health insurance companies are now mandated to provide addiction treatment benefits for their customers.
 This means that anyone who has health insurance has this type of coverage written into their policies.